wyuinche/mitum-js-util/README.md

 >>> createAccounts.addSign(sourcePriv);
 ```

-You must add new fact signature by addSign before create seal or json files from an operation.
+You must add new fact signature by addSign before creating seal or json files from an operation.

 Then Operation.dict() methods work correctly.